Mohamed Atta: Religious zeal and Hamburg cell

 After coming to Hamburg in 1992, Atta grew more religiously fanatical and frequented the mosque with greater regularity.
 His friends in Germany described him as an intelligent man in whom religious convictions and political motives held equal sway.
 He harbored anger and resentment toward the U.S. for its policy in Islamic nations of the Middle East, with nothing inflaming his ire more than the Oslo Accords and the Gulf War in particular.
 He was also angry and bitter at the elite in his native Egypt, who he believed hoarded power for themselves, as well as at the Egyptian government, that cracked down on the dissident Muslim Brotherhood.
 Atta was anti-Semitic, believing that Jews controlled the world's media, financial, and political institutions from New York City.
-These beliefs were even stronger during Operation Infinite Reach, which he believed that Monica Lewinsky was a Jewish agent influencing Bill Clinton against aiding Palestine, which would later play a key role in creating the Hamburg Cell.
+These beliefs were even stronger during Operation Infinite Reach, as he believed that Monica Lewinsky was a Jewish agent influencing American president Bill Clinton against aiding Palestine, which would later play a key role in creating the Hamburg cell.

-On August 1, 1995, Atta returned to Egypt for three months of study.
-Before this trip he grew out a beard, with a view to show himself as a devout Muslim and to make a political gesture thereby.
-Atta returned to Hamburg on October 31, 1995, only to join the pilgrimage to Mecca shortly thereafter.
+On 1 August 1995, Atta returned to Egypt for three months of study.
+Before this trip he grew out a beard to show himself as a devout Muslim and also to make a political gesture.
+Atta returned to Hamburg on 31 October 1995, only to join the pilgrimage to Mecca shortly thereafter.

 In Hamburg, Atta was intensely drawn to al-Quds Mosque which adhered to a "harsh, uncompromisingly fundamentalist, and resoundingly militant" version of Sunni Islam.
-He made acquaintances at al-Quds; some of whom visited him on occasion at Centrumshaus.
-He also began teaching classes both at Al-Quds and at a Turkish mosque near the Harburg district.
-Atta also started and led a prayer group, which Ahmed Maklat and Mounir El Motassadeq joined.
+He made acquaintances at al-Quds, some of whom visited him on occasion at Centrumshaus.
+He also began teaching classes both at al-Quds and at a Turkish mosque near the Harburg district.
+Atta also started and led a prayer group, which Ahmed Maklat and Mounir el-Motassadeq joined.
 Ramzi bin al-Shibh was also there, teaching occasional classes, and became Atta's friend.

-On April 11, 1996, Atta signed his last will and testament at the mosque, officially declaring his Muslim beliefs and giving 18 instructions regarding his burial.
-This was the same day that Israel, much to the outrage of Atta, attacked Lebanon in Operation Grapes of Wrath; signing the will "offering his life" was his response.
+On 11 April 1996, Atta signed his last will and testament at the mosque, officially declaring his Muslim beliefs and giving 18 instructions regarding his burial.
+This was the same day that Israel, much to Atta's fury, attacked Lebanon in Operation Grapes of Wrath; signing the will "offering his life" was his response.
 The instructions in his last will and testament reflect both Sunni funeral practices along with some more puritanical demands from Salafism, including asking people not "to weep and cry" and to generally refrain from showing emotion.
 The will was signed by el-Motassadeq and a second person at the mosque.